Verifying the First Nonzero Term: Physical ZKPs for ABC End View, Goishi Hiroi, and Toichika: ZKP Protocol for ABC End View

 \section{ZKP Protocol for ABC End View}

-ABC End View is a logic puzzle consisting of an $n \times n$ empty grid, with some letters written outside the edge of the grid.
-The player has to fill letters from a given range (e.g. A, B, and C) into some cells in the grid according to the following rules. \begin{enumerate} \item Each row and column must contain every letter exactly once. \item A letter outside the edge of the grid indicates the first letter in the corresponding row or column from that direction (see Fig. \ref{fig3}). \end{enumerate}
+ABC End View (also known as \textit{Easy as ABC}) is a pencil-and-paper logic puzzle.
+The origin of this puzzle is unclear, but it is a standard puzzle used in many competitions and appears on many websites.
+The puzzle consists of an $n \times n$ initially empty grid, with some letters written outside the edge of the grid.
+The objective of the puzzle is to fill letters from a given range (e.g. A, B, and C) into some cells in the grid according to the following rules (see Fig. \ref{fig3}). \begin{enumerate} \item Every row and column must contain each letter exactly once. \item A letter outside the edge of the grid indicates the first letter in the corresponding row or column from that direction. \end{enumerate}

 The construction of a ZKP protocol for ABC End View is very straightforward.
-We use a \mybox{1} to encode letter A, a \mybox{2} for letter B, a \mybox{3} for letter C, and so on, and use a \mybox{0} to encode an empty cell.

-We can directly apply the FirstNonZero protocol to verify the second rule for each letter outside the edge of the grid.
+We encode a letter A by a \mybox{1}, a letter B by a \mybox{2}, a letter C by a \mybox{3}, and so on.
+Also, we encode an empty cell by a \mybox{0}.
+Hence, we can directly apply the FirstNonZero protocol to verify the second rule for each letter outside the grid.
 To verify the first rule, we apply the following \textit{uniqueness verification protocol} for each row and column.